 Sign-ups may not be genuine or likely customers

-A final disadvantage of referral programs is that it may cause individuals to create duplicate accounts, or encourage friends and family to only signup for the initial trial.
-While a referral program may help drive adoption, if a large proportion of that adoption is only singing up to take advantage of the initial promotion, then it may result in high customer churn, without improving the long term customer base.
+A final disadvantage of referral programs is that they may cause individuals to create duplicate accounts, or encourage friends and family to only signup for the initial trial.
+While a referral program may help drive adoption, if a large proportion of that adoption is only singing up to take advantage of the initial promotion, then it may result in high customer churn, without improving the long-term customer base.